 If your trip is going to require bulky items, wear them onto the plane.
 I have heard of some people wearing layers and layers of clothes through security, I encourage you to not go to that extreme.
 There is no reason for your flight to be uncomfortable.

 Simple things can free up space in your luggage.
-As an example, if you are heading to Florida during the winter, plan on wearing your winter coat both ways.
+For example, if you are heading to Florida during the winter, plan to wear your winter coat both ways.
 Your coat can double as a blanket on the plane.
-Wear your tennis shoes and pack your flip flops or wear your blue jeans and pack your shorts.
+Wear your tennis shoes and pack your flip-flops or wear your blue jeans and pack your shorts.

 Tips and Tricks on How to Pack your Suitcase

 Once you know what you will be packing, it’s time to figure out how to fit it all in your suitcase.
 Some like to roll their clothes and others like them folded.
 To make the best use of space, we find it’s best to use a combination of both.
 Many times I use a rolling folded method.
 Rolling seems to help you fit more in your suitcase, but some items don’t roll well, and rolling also helps prevent wrinkles.